Rob Watts is an award-winning writer of Suspenseful Thrillers.

 Watts composed the theme music for Sci-Fi Saturday Night: 2012-present

 He earned two college degrees in the 1990s---Culinary Arts and Hotel & Restaurant Management, and set out for a career in the food service industry which extended well-over a decade.
-Soon after his final stint in the culinary field, he became the co-owner of the high-end stainless steel design & fabrication company, The Stainless Guys.
+He's currently the owner of the high-end stainless steel design & fabrication company, The Stainless Guys.
 Their work has been seen and praised in various publications such as New England Home Magazine and Design New England.
 They've also appeared on Bob Vila's Home Again television show and on HGTVs Spontaneous Construction.

 Some of his interests include traveling, skiing, cooking, reading, music, architecture, Scandinavian design, Icelandic folklore and of course Boston's local culture and professional sports teams.
 He currently resides in Boston and frequents Cape Cod and Mountain Lakes, New Jersey.

 Lana Del Rey